NavBernal/CCNA/Day 3 - OSI Model & TCP-IP Suite.md

 ### Layer 4 - Transport Layer
 - Segments and reassembles data for communications between end hosts
 - Breaks large pieces of data into smaller segments which can be more easily sent over the network and are less likely to cause transmission problems if errors occur
-	- For example, if data wasn't segmented and you were trying to watch a video, if an error occurred that prevented the video from reaching your computer, you wouldn't be able to watch the video at all
+	- For example, if data wasn't segmented, and you were trying to watch a video, if an error occurred that prevented the video from reaching your computer, you wouldn't be able to watch the video at all
 	- However, if the data is segmented into many small units, and only one fails to reach the destination, that's not a big problem
 	- The video might skip for a second, but then will continue on just fine
 - Provide **host-to-host** or **end-to-end** communication